 - 3.116.
 The Council will also need to re-provide existing library services at the Catford Broadway Shopping Centre in a new civic building as part of the regeneration of the Catford Town Centre.
-This re- provision will be considered as part of the Catford Town Centre Masterplan. - 3.117.
+T The Council is working with Claremont restoration Ltd to restore the former Catford Constitutional Club and deliver community facilities including a community kitchen; a pub; performance, arts and music space and affordable workspace.
+This community, cultural and arts facility will bring forward many benefits to the town centre including supporting tourism, investment and economic development. his re- provision will be considered as part of the Catford Town Centre Masterplan. - 3.117.
 It has been further identified that any development in the northern part of the Borough, particularly in more intensive and high-rise developments should consider the provision of additional library floor space to service incoming populations.
 Acceptable approaches include the integration of library space in other community facilities or hub spaces.
 Co- location has enormous potential for the service, with other statutory providers, the community, faith, and voluntary sectors or in some kind of mixed public / commercial development.